Culture

 The Our Lady of Miracles Chapel in Lija was built back during the times of the Knights of St John between 1664-1666.

-Previously a 16th century chapel stood where the chapel we know of today was.
-Back then the area was known as Hal-Bordi and it used to be a tiny village on the outskirts of Lija.
+Previously a 16th century chapel stood in the place of the chapel we know today.
+Back then the area was known as Ħal-Bordi and it used to be a tiny village on the outskirts of Lija.

 Mattia Preti was commissioned to paint the titular painting of the chapel and many regarded it to be one of his best works.

-Just the day before the earthquake hit, the chapel’s painting of Our Lady & Baby Jesus was seen shedding tears but when the earthquake hit Malta the next day, no buildings fell and nobody died.
+Just the day before the earthquake hit, the chapel’s painting of Our Lady & Baby Jesus was said to be seen shedding tears, but when the earthquake hit Malta the next day, no buildings fell and nobody died.

 Have you ever visited?